William Henry Ifould born April 1849

 1941 death of William Henry’s daughter in law Winifred

-1941 (13th February) Death of Winifred Ifould aged about 57 of The Lilacs, Shepherds Lane, Caversham died at 53 Woodcote Road, Caversham In the Reading district of Berkshire.
-Probate to Beryl Edwina Simmonds spinster and Frank William Neville Simmonds civil servant Effects £3750 4s.
+Winifred Ifould of The Lilacs, Shepherds Lane, Caversham died aged about 57 years at 53 Woodcote Road, Caversham in the Reading district of Berkshire on 13th February 1941.
+Probate was granted to Beryl Edwina Simmonds spinster and Frank William Neville Simmonds civil servant.
+Her effects were £3750 4s.

-I did not find any specific records of children born in UK to Alexander and Winifred Ifould, where the mother’s maiden name was Simmonds.
-Given that probate in 1942 was to relatives from the Simmonds family at Winifred’s death, there may have been no children.
+I did not find any specific records of children born in UK to Alexander and Winifred Ifould.
+Given that probate in 1942 was to relatives from the Simmonds family at Winifred’s death, Alexander and Winifred may have had no children.

 Like his father Henry Ifould born 1825, he seems to have had intelligence and the ability to strike out and achieve of his own accord, regardless of the rest of the family.

-He may have won a scholarship to Churchers College, a local independent school, or his father may have secured a source of funds for his education.
+He was fortunate in having been selected for an education at Churchers College, a local independent charitable school.
 Yet he did not abandon his beginnings in the house of a wood turner and cabinet maker.
-He learned this skill too and became a journeyman who was a skilled craftsman.
+He learned this skill too and became a journeyman and a skilled craftsman.
 William Henry then seems to have left rural Hampshire behind and tried his skills in London, where he met and married his wife Fanny.

 There he displayed the adaptability observed in other members of the Ifould family and became even more ambitious.
-He travelled many miles to live with his wife in Romania where he broadened his construction skills learned as a carpenter, to those of engineering.
+He travelled many miles with his wife to live in Romania where he broadened his construction skills learned as a carpenter, to those of engineering too.
 He was perhaps here using and extending, to the foremost, the good education he had received at Churchers College.
 With his son Alexander, he may have developed the equivalent of a small business, whose interests lay in the construction industry in Romania.
 After a number of years abroad and having made money at engineering, he returned to England.

 William Henry’s son, however, went back to live in Romania, which perhaps shows that there were still Ifould business interests there and further gains to be made.
 The effects that were eventually left at his son’s widow’s death, would seem to indicate that this father and son engineering venture had been successful and profitable.